titmouse001/AY-3-8910-PSG-MusicPlayer-VU-Meter/README.md

 - Buttons (x4)
 - Audio Jack

-The Arduino Nano is a small, powerful microcontroller board based on the ATmega328P chip.
-Similar to Arduino Uno, but smaller and more affordable.
-It has 14 digital I/O, 8 analog inputs, 16 MHz clock speed, USB connectivity and it's easy to program using the Arduino IDE.
+The **Arduino Nano** is a small yet powerful microcontroller board based on the ATmega328P chip.
+Similar to the Arduino Uno but smaller and more affordable, it features 14 digital I/O pins, 8 analog inputs, a 16 MHz clock speed, and USB connectivity.
+It is easy to program using the Arduino IDE.
+In this project, the Nano drives the AY-3 sound chip by connecting its digital pins to the chip's control inputs.
+The Nano sends control signals to the AY-3 to produce sound.

-The Nano is used to drive an AY-3 sound chip by connecting the necessary pins from the Nano to the AY-3 chip.
-The Nano controls the AY-3's sound output by sending control signals to the chip via digital pins.
-The OLED display and SD card reader are connected to the Nano using the I2C and SPI communication protocols, respectively.
-The 4 input buttons use a single pin on the Nano, with the use of resistor ladder to provide different 'analog voltages' to the Nano when the buttons are pressed allowing different actions.
+The **OLED display** and **SD card reader** are connected to the Nano using the I2C and SPI communication protocols, respectively.
+The four input buttons share a single Nano pin through a resistor ladder, which generates distinct analog voltages for each button press.
+This enables multiple actions, such as play, pause, and select, with minimal hardware.

-An OLED is a type of OLED (organic light-emitting diode) display that can be used with an Arduino microcontroller board.
-The display has a resolution of 32x128 pixels, which means it can display 32 columns of 128 rows.
-OLED displays are known for their high contrast, fast response time and wide viewing angles, they are also energy efficient as they don't require a backlight.
-It can be connected using the I2C communication protocol, which only requires 4 wires using the SDA and SCL pins including VCC and GND pins to provide power to the OLED display.
+The **OLED display** has a resolution of 32x128 pixels, enabling it to display text and simple graphics.
+OLEDs are known for their high contrast, fast response times, wide viewing angles, and energy efficiency, as they do not require a backlight.
+The display connects to the Nano via the I2C protocol, which requires only four wires (SDA, SCL, VCC, and GND).

 #### A Brief History of the AY-3 Programmable Sound Generator (PSG) Chip
 1977: General Instrument (GI) introduces the AY-3-891x series of PSG chips as a low-cost alternative to the Yamaha YM2149F PSG.